banzaman/upgraded-system/README.md

-- Hat tip to anyone whose code was used
+anyone whose code was used
 - Inspiration
 - etc